IntersectMBO/osc-documentation/open-source-committee/policies/governance.md

 * Maintainers
    * We know there are likely to be paid maintainers, it is helpful to recognize this in some official way.
    * The Maintainer role exists primarily as an honorary one.
 This gives us a way to recognize the people who are in practice giving lots of time and attention to maintenance (and likely being paid for it).
-   * The Maintainer role doesn’t come with powers: individuals should be influential in proportion to merit anyway.
+   * The Maintainer role doesn’t come with additional power.
+Maintainers will likely have additional influential through their merit and reputation alone.
 * Project leads
    * We do not have a concept of a single project lead.
       * In the future we will hopefully have many groups of contributors, all of whose voices should be heard.
 This is somewhat incompatible with having a single nominated project lead.